 Good physical health is the foundation of satisfactory academic achievement.
 There is no charge for a visit to the Wellness Center for full-time undergraduate students as this is part of the University fees.
-Post Baccalaureate and graduate students may use the services of the Wellness Center on a fee-for-service basis.
+The Wellness Center provides a range of physical and mental health resources for undergraduate, post-baccalaureate and graduate students.
+Please visit the Wellness Center website for more information: cui.edu/studentlife/wellness-center